Teens leaving foster care face many challenges

 homelessness, incarceration, unplanned pregnancies, and addictions at a much higher rate than their non-foster care peers.

 These children were removed from their homes through no fault or their own and have now become a ward of the state.
 They are amongst our most vulnerable citizens.
 Now they are our children and need our help.
-As a community, we should take the responsibility of support and preparing them for their future.
-We can help them now, or when they are in jail or homeless shelters.
+As a community, We as a community can share the responsibility of supporting and preparing them for a successful and productive future.
+This would be the prudent course to take We can help them now, or when they are incarcerated or in homeless shelters.

 Bridging the gaps in Education, employment, home economics and more

 Nurturing parenting skills are an alternative to abusive and neglecting parenting and child-rearing practices.
 This program is sensitive to the needs of young parents and teaches them how to properly care for and nurture both themselves and their children.
 It explores and educates parents on the effects of positive parenting in a family.
 The long-term goals are to reduce the cycles of intergenerational abuse.

 Broadening career choices and opening paths to professions that are often overlooked and under-enrolled by minorities.
 A tour and introduction to the Broward Fire Academy revealed opportunities for men and women to professions that provide a sense of pride while protecting lives, property and the environment.